AnjaliGama3/PokemonAPI/README.md

 3. `GET` `/api/type/:type`

-  Return an array of all Pokemon of the given type in the order they appear in the data object.
+  Returns an array of all Pokemon of the given type in the order they appear in the data object.

-  If no Pokemon are of the given type, then return an empty array.
+  If no Pokemon are of the given type, then returns an empty array.

-  You can assume we will provide the correct capitalization of the type.
+  I assumed user will provide the correct capitalization of the type.
 (Ex: We will request `/type/Fire`, not `/type/fire`)

   ---